logo

 3. Meet with a VCC International Student Advisor to review your research and plan your study as early as possible to avoid delays in your study plan.

 While students can take electives in a term they prefer, many CMPT and MATH courses are only offered in specific terms.
 The sample schedules below are for course planning purposes for international students to maintain their full-time study status.
-Submit the Associate Degree First Term Course Registration Form if you are applying to a Winter term.

 • Course availability may change without prior notice.